 Security

-Clear limits for an early macOS alpha.
+Clear limits for an early macOS beta.

-Last updated: May 29, 2026
+Last updated: May 31, 2026

-Unsigned alpha install warning
+Unsigned beta install warning

 Download verification